-Learn the Definition and Purpose of At-Will Employment
+The Definition and Purpose of At-Will Employment

 At-will employment describes the employment relationship between employers and employees in nearly every state.
-This type of employment relationship means that the Company does not offer tenure or guaranteed employment for any period of time to any employee without an employment contract or written direction from the CEO/President.
+This type of employment relationship means that the company does not offer tenure or guaranteed employment for any period of time to any employee without an employment contract or written direction from the CEO/President.

 With at-will employment, either the company or the employee can terminate the employment relationship at any time, with or without cause, and with or without notice.

 At-will employment does not mean that employers can arbitrarily fire employees without good faith communication, fairness, and non-discriminatory practices.
 Courts are increasingly finding for employees in litigation when the employer tells the employee that he has let him go at-will.

 Employers must demonstrate a good faith effort to correct the employee's performance or the other issues that led to employment termination.
 The employer needs to document the employee's performance problems and the efforts that were made to help the employee improve.

 This documentation is filed in the employee's personnel record.
 If a lawsuit occurs as a result of employment termination, the employer is protected by the documentation that led up to the employment termination.
 This is especially true if all of the documents are signed by the employee to indicate that she saw the documents.